IvanTrutnev/react-native-big-calendar/CONTRIBUTING.md

 yarn install
 ```

-And confirm that you can successfully build `react-native-big-calendar`:
+And confirm that you can successfully build `react-native-big-calendar-forked`:

 ```
 yarn build